Hays (OTCMKTS:HAYPY) Lowered to “Hold” at Zacks Investment Research

-Hays (OTCMKTS:HAYPY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Monday, Zacks.com reports.
+Hays (OTCMKTS:HAYPY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Monday, Zacks.com reports.

 According to Zacks, “Hays plc is engaged in the provision of recruitment and office support services.
 The firm provides employee and employer services which consists of Hays Talent Solutions, Hays Executive and Hays Oil and Gas.
 Its operating business segments includes Asia Pacific; Continental Europe, United Kingdom and Ireland.
 Hays plc is headquartered in London, United Kingdom. “